Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we propose a near-pilotless decoding algorithm for single carrier systems.
-The proposed iterative based technique performs blind decoding using matrix decomposition with only one pilot, by eliminating the need for prior channel or data knowledge.
+The proposed iterative performs blind decoding using matrix decomposition with a single pilot, eliminating the need for prior channel or data knowledge.
 This approach reduces the pilot overhead while simultaneously providing estimates for both the signal and the channel.
-Matrix decomposition paired with rotation/scaling corrections does not experience a reduction in performance compared to MRC based equalisation.
+Matrix decomposition with rotation/scaling corrections does not experience a reduction in performance compared to MRC based equalization.
+The proposed method can be extended to multi-user systems, with future work focusing on channel scenarios with two or more dominant tap powers.